 The presence of MCFAs provides a significant effect of ease of absorption of MCT oil.
 Therefore, the complications of mal-digestion and mal-absorption of other fatty substances does not occur with MCT oi"

 MCT has declined in popularity due to conflicting reports of safety.

 Cannabis terpenes are the safest option as they are naturally occurring and extracted from the marijuana plant.

-Currently they are the most popular diluant in Canada for vape carts on the Canadian market.
+Currently they are the most popular diluent in Canada for vape carts on the Canadian market.

-The Green Canadian absolutely insists you use cannabis derived terps for your vape carts if thinning is needed.
+The Blazers Choice absolutely insists you use cannabis derived terps for your vape carts if thinning is needed.